Jahid-Iqbal/Short-Summary-of-You-Don-t-Know-JavaScript-by-Kyle-Simpson/Topic-17_Array.md

 const id=[101, 102, 103];
 const name=["Ahmad","Abdullah","Abdur Rahman"];
 ```
-You can also crate an empty array and then assign values.
+You can also create an empty array and then assign values.
 ```js
 var programmingLanguage=[];